pdegner/pdegner.github.io/Machine_Learning/car_damage/sup_summary.md

 ## Goal

-The goal of this project is to to predict the location of damage to a car given a provided image of the damaged car.
+The goal of this project is to to predict the location of damage to a car given an image of the damaged car.
 This information could be used for faster insurance assessment and claims processing.

 Part 1 of this project seeks to classify images of cars as damaged or whole.